suresh6634/yin/README.md

 - User Login
 - Login with email or username
 - Password reset
-- Avatar and logo upload
-- E-Mail verification for new users
-- Manage Users
-- Invite new user for registration
-- Restrict Public User Registration
-- Manage User Types
-- Manage permissions
+- The whole year calendar
+- User can click a pixel day and update their score for the day
+- Future dates are disabled
+- Ability to add a comment to each pixel

+# To-do:
-- Assign permission to User Type
+- Uploading pictures to a pixel
-- Built using AdminLTE
-- Bootstrap Responsive Theme
-- Email Templates for Forgot Password, Invite users
-- SMTP Email Setting
+- Tagging
-- Site Logo, Title, Favicon Change settings
+- Social network login (Facebook and Twitter)
+- Sharing the calender with loved ones.

 Installation
 ----
-It have interface of installation panel to quickly install the script on our server.
-Upload the code on your server and hit the URL of your main domain like
+Haven't build any installation script.
+Just download/hook and update the database configuration.
+That's it.

-Eg: yourdomain.com/install
+Eg: yourdomain.com

-Special Thanks to
----
-- [Web Project Builder](http://www.webprojectbuilder.com/) &  [IBR Infotech](http://www.ibrinfotech.com), Team who have spent hours to develop this and distributing it for free.

 Customization
 ---
-- Custom CRUD and more features can be added to this code using simple User interface at http://www.webprojectbuilder.com/item/user-login-and-management
+- Custom CRUD and more features can be added to this code using simple User interface later.
-- We offer customization of this script

 License
 ----